ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Installation Guide.md

 ```
 ![](./images/install/fig9-.png)

 When packets flowing upstream from the gNB arrive on the server’s physical interface, they need to be forwarded over the access interface.
-This is done by having the following kernel route installed, which should be the case if your Aether installation was successful.
+This is done by having the following kernel route installed, which should be the case if your ios-mcn-core installation was successful.
 ```
 route -n | grep "Iface\|access"
 ```